riledigital/indexhibit-docker/README.md

 environment and have been created for zero disregard for the application's security.
 You have been warned!

+This is an unofficial project and is not endorsed by any of the creators of Indexhibit.

 ## Why Indexhibit?

 Indexhibit is a content management system from the early 2000s that provided a